adrienchaton/BERGAN/README.md

 https://raster-media.net (I do not own copyrights, this is an independent research experiment)

-models were trained for 48 hours on V100 GPU ; sampling of 40 sec. on Macbook Pro CPU (2015) takes about 3 sec. so the inference speed is reasonable
+models were trained for 48 hours on a single V100 GPU (a 12GB GPU is fine too) ; sampling of 40 sec. on Macbook Pro CPU (2015) takes about 3 sec. so the inference speed is reasonable

 https://soundcloud.com/adrien-bitton/interpolations